RustyKnight/CarthageBinaryRepository/README.md

 Swift’s lack of ABI stability doesn’t help.

 There are any number of available options from:
-*	Manual.
+*	Manually.
 Either by using a workspace and subprojects or building desired libraries manually and then importing them into the project … or a mixture of both
 * CocoaPods
 *	Carthage
 *	Swift Package Manager (not yet able to support iOS projects)